BECOME A MENTOR

 - Have completed the “TESOL Certification” program (or program in other languages)

-- Have completed “Professional Ethics in Practice” and “Mentorship Certification Program known as “TESOL Mastery Program”.
+- Have completed “Teachers Ethics in Practice” and “Mentorship Certification Program known as “TESOL Mastery Program”.

 - Have never been the subject of disciplinary action and should never have any criminal records.